 - The USB to Host port allows you to connect and interact with a wide variety of educational and musical creation Apps on a computer or mobile device

 - Battery Powered!
 Uses six AA batteries with five hours of life

 - Additional upgrades include 64-note polyphony, a song recorder function, and extended battery life.Power Consumption:8 W

 The coolest thing about this keyboard is that the keys you play light up.
 Surprisingly, this feature made this keyboard one of the most popular in the industry for a period of time.

-The sound bank offers you 110+ songs, which is a goldmine for every beginner out there.
+The sound bank offers you 110+ songs, which is a goldmine for every beginner out there (want to learn more songs for keyboard and piano?).
 The keys will light up as the preset song will play.